From Magento to Saleor: Scaling Portugal’s largest online electronics retailer

 Helder Rocha, Managing Partner and CSO at Skrey

-Skrey briefly considered alternatives to Saleor, but dismissed them as more modern versions of Magento's flawed plugin-based approach to extensibility.
+Skrey briefly explored alternatives to Saleor but quickly dismissed them as little more than modern takes on Magento’s same flawed, plugin-based approach to extensibility.

 We looked at Medusa and a couple of others, but they weren't tech agnostic.
 You still end up with the Magento monolith and the plugin problems.